 Alarm set-points can be either a fixed high and low, or a deviation from the set-point. (further discussion in the instruction video, and also in the printed instructions)

-If power fails, the TDA-1 alerts with an alarm.
-It continues to collect data for up to 4 days on battery power alone.
-In normal operation the battery voltage is checked every 12 hours and the TDA-1 gives a separate alarm if battery needs replacement.
+If power fails, the TCAD-2 alerts with an alarm.
+It will run from battery until the battery runs out which is about 12 hours, or to preserve battery life, you can select to have it run for only 2 hours before it shuts down.
+The battery voltage is checked every 12 hours and the TCAD-2 gives a separate alarm if battery needs replacement.

 1. SNOOZE ALARM – we recommend leaving this enabled so that after any alarm is silenced it will remind you again in 60minutes.